 - Research floor planning solutions – As a former Controller, I know how time-consuming managing floor planning can be.
 Excel simply isn’t up to the job.
 Take the time to research floor planning solutions that manage your data, and also help audit to ensure your balances match up.
 Nobody is perfect and a small discrepancy can become a big problem.

 Our industry will always rely on floor plan lending to keep new and used cars on the ground.
-The uncertainties of today’s market present opportunities to manage and retool your floorplan to keep expense down and minimize risk as our industry changes.
+The uncertainties of today’s market present opportunities to manage and retool your floorplan and dealership inventory to keep expense down and minimize risk as our industry changes.